iamabigartist/2021SJ-HW/README.md

 # 2021SJVRProgrammerCourse-HW

 ### 1.About this repository.
-If you see this README, it means that you have successfully get the HW2 assignment.
+- If you see this README, it means that you have successfully get the HW2 assignment.

-This repoitory of yours is used to store your HW2 of our class.
+- This repoitory of yours is used to store your HW2 of our class.

-Put your homework result inside and commit, push to your own repository to publish it so that we check your homework.
+- Put your homework result inside and commit, push to your own repository to publish it so that we check your homework.

+### 2.Notice:

+You can frequently push your result so that we can track your process easily.